-Feeding – If your garden soil is really bad, let’s say, you have heavy clay soil, you will probably benefit from mixing some compost in it.
+Feeding – If your garden soil is really bad, let’s say, you have heavy clay soil, your beans will probably benefit from mixing some compost in it.
 However, if you have decent garden soil, I say, don’t bother feeding your beans at all.

 If you end up adding too much nitrogen you will notice that your beans grow dense foliage that is vibrant and green but don’t produce many beans.

 Trellising – if you choose to grow pole beans, you’ll have to provide a trellis for them.
 I use 7′ or 8′ T-posts, I pound them about a foot into the ground 4′-5′ apart.
 I use 1.25” 90 degrees PVC tees to hold 10′ rebars across the top.
-Then, I use this trellising net from Johnny’s and attach it to the rebar at the top of the T-posts.
+Then, I use this trellising net and attach it to the rebar and t-posts with zip ties.

 Beans fix nitrogen and leave it in the soil, tomatoes are heavy feeders, so if you plant tomatoes after your beans you most likely are going to help your tomatoes and you don’t need to build another trellis!
 See how all this works together?